Best Indian restaurant in Manila makes the cut!

 Last month’s #8

 Rambla is a Spanish Mediterranean restaurant specializing in Catalan food brought to us by the guys behind Las Flores.
 Spanish chef Pepe Lopez uses modern gastronomy techniques on familiar dishes and offers a great wine list.
 It’s for the grown ups who appreciate quality dishes.
 It’s not for big family occasions that are constrained by budget.
 We recommend the Tuna Tataki (in photo), Octopus Carpaccio, Trio de Chorizos, and the Iberico Pork.
 Don’t forget to order any or all of their signature paellas.
-Our insider tip is to ask Uri, Dani, and Sergi to recommend you a cocktail or wine pairing.
-P.S.
-Always ask for what’s new, because they regularly change their menu.
+Our insider tip is to always ask for what’s new, because they regularly change their menu.

 Last month’s #5